 |The damsel longs for her living lover.|

-The poem's readers would've also disapproved of the damsel's rather risque wardrobe in which "Her robe [is] ungirt from clasp to hem."
+The poem's readers would also have disapproved of the damsel's rather risque wardrobe in which "Her robe [is] ungirt from clasp to hem."

 Someone bring Ernestina the smelling salts!
 Celestial architecture is not to be heated by a pining woman's breast!